fkozmik/NixOS-work-config/README.md

 - Gnome 47 (Keeping it ATM, so I can keep working if Cosmic's DE Fails)
 - vim and VScodium (with proprietary extensions)
 - zsh
-- Basic `Console` emulator from Gnome - I's good enough for me
+- Basic `Console` emulator from Gnome (or Cosmic FWIW) - It's good enough for me
 - chrome, for the Google Workspace integration, Tab grouping...
 - fastfetch
 - tailscale